-Clicker button Description
+No. Name Description

-Power Press for one second to turn on the clicker.
-Press for one to two to turn off the clicker.
+1 Power Press for one second to turn on the clicker.

+Press for one to two seconds to turn off the clicker.

+2 Screen N/A

-Selection Scroll through option lists.
+3 Selection Scroll through option lists.

+4 Answer Five colored buttons with geometric shapes to answer questions.

-Enter Make or confirm a selection.
+5 Enter Make or confirm a selection.

-Ask Question Displays the clicker ID.
+6 Ask Question Displays the clicker ID.

-Menu Press with the Power button to open the clicker menu in Teacher mode See Using the Teacher mode menu on the next page.
+7 Menu Press with the Power button to open the clicker menu in Teacher mode.
+See Using the Teacher mode menu on the next page.

-Answer Five coloured buttons with geometric shapes to answer questions.